fenago/machine-learning-for-finance/lab_guides/Lab_9.md

-This book is by and large a book about statistical learning.
+This course is by and large a course about statistical learning.
 Given data [*X*] and targets [*Y*], we aim to estimate [![](./images/B10354_09_011.jpg)]{.inlinemediaobject}, the distribution of target values given certain data points.
 Statistical